About

 Our Mission

-To improve the quality of healthcare by providing up-to-date, objective genetic information to patients, providers, and healthcare organizations, supporting those in need of genetic services, and facilitating the adoption of best genetic practices.
+To provide up-to-date, objective information to patients and the healthcare community, support those in need of genetic services, and facilitate the adoption of best practices through advocacy, education and direct patient care.

 The Genetic Support Foundation team members are experts in the field of genetics.
 Collectively, we have decades of experience in genetic counseling and medical genetics.